Medical Assistant Scholarship

 KAISER PERMANENTE MEDICAL ASSISTANT CAREER LAUNCH SCHOLARSHIP

-In partnership with Seattle Central College, Kaiser Permanente will offer 20 scholarships to study Medical Assisting at Seattle Vocational Institute (SVI) in Fall 2018.
+In partnership with Seattle Central College, Kaiser Permanente will offer 20 scholarships to study Medical Assisting at Seattle Vocational Institute (SVI).
 You can earn full tuition, as well as stipends for books, supplies and fees.
 You will participate in an internship at a medical clinic and have ongoing mentoring and professional development from Kaiser Permanente staff.

 As part of the frontline medical care team, Medical Assistants play a key role in helping nurses, doctors, medical specialists and surgeons with patient care and administrative duties.
 Medical assisting is quickly becoming one of the nation’s fastest growing careers, and this scholarship is a great opportunity to start in the health care field.

 What to expect from the program:

 - Scholarship & Financial Assistance: Full tuition, fees, books, and supplies for the four quarter Medical Assistant program at Seattle Vocational Institute